 Mack Snows can be bred together to create a Super Snow.

 Almost the opposite of what a Mack Snow is, a high yellow leopard gecko has a much brighter and solid yellow coloration than a normal or wild type.
 They were actually one of the first captive-bred morphs created.

-High yellows are popular because they are very eye-catching.
+High yellow leopard geckos are popular because they are very eye-catching.